llsoftsec/llsoftsecbook/book.md

 for suggestions of what this should contain.}
 <!-- markdown-link-check-enable-->

+# Supply chain attacks

+A software _supply chain attack_ occurs when an attacker interferes with the software development or distribution processes with the intention to impact users of that software.

+Supply chain attacks and their possible mitigations are not specific to compilers.
+However, compilers are an attractive target for attack because they are widely deployed to developers, in continuous integration systems and as JITs.
+Also, an infected compiler has the possibilty to make a much larger impact if it can silently spread the infection to other software created with or run using it.

+This chapter explores the history of supply chain attacks that involve compilers and what can be done to prevent them.

+## History of supply chain attacks

+As far back as 1974 Karger & Schell theorized about an attack on the Multics operating system via the PL/I compiler [@Karger1974].
+In this attack, a trap door is inserted into the compiler, which then injects malicious code into generated object code.
+Furthermore, the trap door could be designed to reinsert itself into the compiler binary so that future compilers are silently infected without needing changes to their source code.
+This attack method was subsequently popularised by Ken Thompson in his 1984 ACM Turing Award acceptance speech _Reflections on Trusting Trust_ [@Thompson1984].

+If these cases seem far-fetched then consider that there have been several real examples of supply chain attacks on development tools.

+Induc is a family of viruses that infects a pre-compiled library in the Delphi toolchain with malicious code [@Gostev2009].
+When Delphi compiles a project the malicious library is included into the resulting executable, thus enabling the virus to spread.
+The virus was first detected in 2009 and was circulating undetected for at least a year beforehand.
+Several popular applications are known to have been infected, including a chat client and a media player.
+Overall, in excess of a hundred thousand infected computers were detected world-wide by anti-virus solutions.

+XcodeGhost is the name given to malware first detected in 2015 that infected thousands of iOS applications [@Cox2015].
+The source of the infection was tracked down to a trojanized version of Xcode tools.
+The malware exists in an extra object file within the Xcode tools and is silently linked into each application as it is built.
+File sharing sites were used to spread the trojanized Xcode tools to unwitting developers.

+A trojanized linker was found to be involved in a supply chain attack discovered in 2017 named ShadowPad [@Greenberg2019].
+Some instances of the attack were perpetrated using a trojanized Visual Studio linker that silently incorporates a malicious library into applications as they are built.
+Related attacks named CCleaner and ShadowHammer used the same approach of a trojanized linker to infect built applications.
+Infected applications from these attacks were distributed to millions of users world-wide.

+These cases highlight that attacks on compilers, and especially linkers and libraries, are a viable route to silently infect many other applications, and there is no doubt that there will be more such attacks in the future.
+Let us now explore what we can do about these.

+\missingcontent{Explain how these vulnerabilities arise and how to mitigate them.}

 # Other security topics relevant for compiler developers

 \missingcontent{Write chapter with other security topics.}